Skip to main content

 Riding the Train

-Train excursions depart Snoqualmie Depot and North Bend Depot on weekends and include admission to the Train Shed Exhibit Hall.
+Train excursions depart Snoqualmie Depot and North Bend Depot on Saturdays and Sundays April through September.
+A train ride includes admission to the Train Shed Exhibit Hall.
 Purchase tickets in advance.

 Train Excursions